-SARC meets quarterly and on other occasions as deemed necessary by the Chairperson and/or the Commission.
+SARC meets four times a year and on other occasions as deemed necessary by the Chairperson and/or the Assembly Commission.

 SARC Secretariat

 SARC is provided with a secretariat function by the Directorate of Legal, Governance & Research Services.
 Minutes of SARC meetings are placed on the Assembly website and also on the intranet (AssISt) once approved.